dotAI

 modelModel name(s) to use.
 Supply a comma-separated list to enable fallback behavior — when the first model is unavailable, the next is tried.
 Example: "gpt-4o,gpt-4o-mini"

 endpointCustom API endpoint URL.
-Omit for standard provider endpoints.
+Required for Azure OpenAI; omit for standard OpenAI endpoints.

 maxTokensMaximum tokens per response.